anisbet/pipe/Readme.md

   -v - Average numerical values in selected columns.
   -T - Output in table form.
   -K - Output everything as a single column.
+  -o - Order selected columns.
+  -H - Suppress new line on output.
 ```
 Ordering, sorting, and splitting on non-pipe character
 ------------------------------------------------------